elastic/integrations/docs/definitions.md

 ## Development Extensions: '_dev' directories

-The `_dev` directory is an extension to [the standard package spec](https://github.com/elastic/package-spec), which has been created for development purposes.
+The `_dev` directory is part of [the package spec](https://github.com/elastic/package-spec), containing development resources.
+These development resources cover any types of files/folders needed only at development time.
+This includes resources needed for testing but also includes any templates that might be used for generating documentation.
+In the future it could include other files/folders needed just at development time.
 It can be defined on the following levels:

 1. the package-level `_dev` folder contains files needed to setup the testing environment for that package.
 This environment setup is specified via folders/files in the `_dev/deploy` folder.
 For example, the `apache` package [specifies](https://github.com/elastic/integrations/tree/master/packages/apache/_dev/deploy) how to spin up an Apache Docker container for testing.
 1. the data stream-level `_dev` folder contains test configuration files for various types of tests.
 For example, see the [`_dev/test` folder](https://github.com/elastic/integrations/tree/master/packages/apache/data_stream/error/_dev/test) under the `apache/error` data stream.